jNizM/DllExport/README.md

 * thanks Bentschi for LoadLibrary()
 * thanks SKAN for DllListExports()
 * thanks 'just me' for GetNamedDllExports() and his testings
+* thanks Drugwash for his tips and his testings
 * thanks Alguimist for his gui design idea